vivinarya/imdb-analysis-generator/README.md

 A machine learning project that analyzes IMDB movie reviews to classify sentiment as positive or negative using multiple classification algorithms.

+also since i fine tuned this models came out large so havent added them so please run the script to get your models

 ## Project Overview

 This project implements and compares three different machine learning models for sentiment analysis on IMDB movie reviews: